fabryandrea/data-circle-project-data-warehouse/project_description.md

 ## 5. Optional Challenges
 Add a few extra challenges for the more ambitious students.
 * Create additional fact table: `orders` that summarizes all order line items and adds shipping costs.
 Users can analyze sales and shipping.
-* Craete additional dimensional tables: `publishers` and `languages`.
+* Create additional dimensional tables: `publishers` and `languages`.
 Users can analyze sales per publisher and languages.
 * Create additional fact tables: `order_fulfillment`.
 Users can analyze orders by status.

 ## 6. Technical Setup
 How can the student get started with the project?
 Example:
-1. Fork boileplate repo
+1. Fork boilerplate repo
 2. Set up the project with version control (e.g. Git)
 3. Read the README.md file and have a look around the project
 4. Get colors, fonts etc from the style-guide.md file